d-solis/d-solis/README.md

 Hi, I'm Diego Solis, a student, Linux enthusiast and novice coder.
 In my spare time I like to mod game consoles, mess with linux and general computing stuff.

+###Skills

+I'm very Expierenced in linux and terminal based applications.
+Somewhat expierenced in python, rust, css and shell.

 ### Socials